 - Johnson & Johnson releases No More Tears baby shampoo.

-- Max Factor develops make-up for RCA compatible colour television.
+- Max Factor develops a concealer Erace and a new make-up for RCA compatible colour television.

 - Pond’s Extract Company releases Angel Lips and Angel Skin Hand Lotion.

 - Bristol-Myers releases Ban deodorant.

 - Coty introduces Coty 24, a long lasting lipstick, and Preferred Stock, a toilet goods line for men.